hillaryAHR/LIB-201/network-analysis.md

 Centrality is the relative influence of individual nodes within the network.
 In the image above, the nodes have different sizes and colors to indicate their influence.
 Notice that Pauline has several direct connections, so they are the largest node.
 Other nodes, like Martha, have fewer connections, and therefore appear smaller.
 From this, we infer that Pauline has a more influential role in the network.

-For this class, we will measure centrality with 3 different metrics:
+For this class, we will discuss centrality with 3 different ideas:
 * Degree
 * Closeness
 * Betweenness
 <!--* Eigenvector (!)-->

 ## Degree Centrality
-The degree of a node is how connected or influential a node is within the network, so degree centrality counts the number of direct connections a node has.
+The **degree** of a node indicates how connected or influential it is within the network, so **degree centrality** counts the number of direct connections a node has.
 In the previous image, Edith Pauline Smith has the highest degree centrality because she has the most immediate connections.
 To indicate this, we have made the size of node labels correspond to degree, which for Pauline, is the largest.

 ## Closeness Centrality
 Another simple metric is called closeness centrality, which measures which node has the shortest average path to the rest of the nodes in the network.

 <p><img src="https://github.com/hillaryAHR/LIB-201/blob/main/network-analysis-lecture-files/Slide9.JPG" alt="example of a simple network with subgroups" width="" height="" /></p>

-Unlike degree, which measures direct connections, closeness measures the proximity of a node to all the other nodes through average path.
+Unlike degree, which measures __direct__ connections, closeness measures the proximity of a node to all the other nodes through average path.
 There are 8 total edges in the network above.
 If we wanted to calculate the closeness centrality of B, we'd count the shortest path from B to every other node, and take the average.

 <br>B -> A = 2
 <br>B -> C = 1